nixworks/public/news/2014/07/8/index.md

 ##### War in Somalia (2009-present)
 ### [Al-Shabaab Islamic militants storm the presidential palace in Mogadishu with heavy gunfire as government troops try to repel them. ](/news/2014/07/8/al-shabaab-islamic-militants-storm-the-presidential-palace-in-mogadishu-with-heavy-gunfire-as-government-troops-try-to-repel-them.md)
-_Context: Al-Shabaab, War in Somalia (2009-present), President, Mogadishu_
+_Context: Al-Shabaab, Mogadishu, President, War in Somalia (2009-present)_

 ##### Typhoon Neoguri
 ### [Typhoon Neoguri heads towards the southern Japanese island of Okinawa with 100,000 on the island and adjacent islands urged to evacuate. ](/news/2014/07/8/typhoon-neoguri-heads-towards-the-southern-japanese-island-of-okinawa-with-100-000-on-the-island-and-adjacent-islands-urged-to-evacuate.md)
-_Context: Japan, Okinawa, Typhoon Neoguri_
+_Context: Okinawa, Typhoon Neoguri, Japan_

 ##### South Africa
 ### [More than 50 people are injured after two trains collide near the South African city of Durban. ](/news/2014/07/8/more-than-50-people-are-injured-after-two-trains-collide-near-the-south-african-city-of-durban.md)